This episode begins with a massive spoiler.

 Me: Come on, love.
 You’ll let me down if you don’t recognise him.

 Me: Downtown Abbey Man would have been eight years old when this was made.

 Nicol: Oh, mother!

-Me: I sell this blog on your ability to recognise actors who have appeared in EastEnders and now you’re showing me up.
+Me: And to think I actually sell this blog on your ability to recognise actors who have appeared in EastEnders.

 Sue: Oh, it’s Barry’s dad!